Harvesting Rainwater: A Sustainable Solution For Any Home

 Hot Weather Garden Watering Challenges

-The heat & humidity here in Texas during a typical summer can create some gardening challenges.
-And in our area of NE Texas it’s not unusual to suffer drought conditions several years in a row.
+The southern heat & humidity during a typical summer can create gardening challenges.
+And in NE Texas it’s not unusual to suffer several weeks in a row with no rain at all.

-It can feel like an expensive and losing battle to keep your garden watered under such conditions.
+It can feel like an expensive losing battle to keep your garden watered under such conditions.

 A repurposed jar with a wide mouth helps keep potted plants watered. #TexasHomesteader